 Support a UE to provide UL Tx timing error differences between Tx TEGs to LMF for UL TDOA positioning.

-FFS: the details of signalling and procedures, UE capability
+FFS: the details of the signalling, procedures, and UE capability

+Note: Other options are not precluded.

 Note: Depending on the discussion results, none/one/multiple of the above options may be adopted in Rel-17.